urbanrobo/999-00003-A/README.md

    * 1.2 - No wires shall be visible to the customer outside and/or above the locking carpeted truck cover for customers to cut or play with.
    * 1.3 - All wires visible under the locking carpeted truck cover shall have kevlar covers to INCREASE cutting difficulty.
    * 1.4 - The External Box (201-0001-A) and Lid (201-0003-A) shall be bent anodized 5052 aluminum sheet metal of color Blue (0x2342F5).
-   * 1.4 - The Internal Box (201-0002-A) shall be bent anodized 5052 aluminum sheet metal of color Yellow (0xF7C664).
+   * 1.4 - The Internal Box (201-0002-A) shall be bent and NOT anodized 5052 aluminum sheet metal.

 2. Printed Circuit Boards
    * 2.1 - All PCB's installed into the KN Series of vehicles shall be conformal coated.